mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Possibility to pass options to the custom quasiquoter
 - :heavy_check_mark: Parse options to automatically generate ple, ignore, reflect annotations
 - :heavy_check_mark: Added option to run LH on a single proof

+--- Meeting 02/06/2020

 - :heavy_check_mark: Added automatic case expansion
 - :heavy_check_mark: Added automatic exhaustive induction
 - :heavy_check_mark: Option to limit the exhaustive induction to certain parameters
+- :heavy_check_mark: Option to limit the case expansion on the n-th parameter (same as the induction)

 ### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)